reactive-firewall/multicast/.github/CONTRIBUTING.md

 Following these guidelines helps to communicate that you respect the time of the developers managing and developing this open source project.
 In return, they should reciprocate that respect in addressing your issue, assessing changes, and helping you finalize your pull requests.

 When reporting an issue, please list the version of Python Multicast Library you are using and any relevant information about your software environment (python version, OS type and version, etc).
 Also avoid vague language like "it doesn't work."
-Please describe as specifically as you can what behavior you are actually seeing (eg: an error message? a nil return value?).
+Please describe as specifically as you can what behavior you are actually seeing (e.g., an error message? a nil return value?).

 For all contributions, please respect the following guidelines:

 Each pull request should implement ONE feature or bugfix.
 If you want to add or fix more than one thing, submit more than one pull request.
-- Do not commit changes to files that are irrelevant to your feature or bugfix (eg: .gitignore).
+- Do not commit changes to files that are irrelevant to your feature or bugfix (e.g., .gitignore).
   <details><summary>Always use git stash instead</summary>

 ```bash